Multi-scale Attention Network for Single Image Super-Resolution: Experiments

 \subsection{Comparisons with classical SR models}

-To validate the effectiveness of our MAN, we compare our normal model to several SOTA CNN-based classical~\cite{RCAN,SAN,IGNN,HAN,NLSA,DFSA,RCAN_it} SR models.
+To validate the effectiveness of our MAN, we compare our normal model to several SOTA classical ConvNets~\cite{RCAN,SAN,IGNN,HAN,NLSA,DFSA}.
 We also add SwinIR~\cite{SwinIR} for reference.
-In \cref{tab:sr_results}, the quantitative results show that our MAN exceeds other CNN-based methods to a large extent.
+In \cref{tab:sr_results}, the quantitative results show that our MAN exceeds other convolutional methods to a large extent.
 The maximum improvement on PSNR reaches 0.69\,dB for $\times$2, 0.77\,dB for $\times$3, and 0.81\,dB for $\times$4.
 Moreover, we compare our MAN with SwinIR.
 For $\times$2, our MAN achieves competitive or even better performance than SwinIR.
-The PSNR value on Manga109 is promoted from 39.92\,dB to 40.02\,dB.
-For $\times$4, MAN is slightly behind SwinIR because the latter uses $\times$2 model as the pre-trained model.
-More important, our MAN is significantly smaller than existing methods.
-Compared to HAN, it only takes 13\% parameters and 11\% calculations while advancing 0.2\,dB-0.7\,dB for $\times$4 SR.
+The PSNR value on Manga109 is boosted from 39.92\,dB to 40.02\,dB.
+For $\times$4, MAN is slightly behind SwinIR because the latter uses the $\times$2 model as the pre-trained model.
+More importantly, MAN is significantly smaller than existing methods.

-In \cref{tab:Bi_fig2}, we also visualize the qualitative results of several models on Urban100 ($\times$4) benchmark dataset.
+In \cref{tab:Bi_fig2}, we also visualize the qualitative results of several models on the Urban100 ($\times$4) benchmark dataset.
 For \emph{img\_024}, compared with other models generating the distorted fence, our MAN rebuilds a clear structure from the blurred input.
 Similarly, in \emph{img\_073}, MAN is the only model that restores the windows of the building.
-The quantitative and qualitative results demonstrate the advantages of MAN in capturing the local and global structural information.